mattfawcett/hsbc_latest_download/README.md

 # HsbcLatestDownload

-A script to download latest transactional data as OFX from HSBC personal online banking.
+A selenium script written in ruby to download latest transactional data as OFX from HSBC personal online banking.

 Use at own risk.